huijing/huijing.github.io/_posts/2015-08-16-drupal-101-theming-with-gulp.md

     <p class="no-margin">Lastly, we're going to put everything together and write the task that runs all the things.
 This task will launch the Browsersync server and watch our files for changes.
 Each individual gulp task can be called with the command <code>gulp TASK_NAME</code>, by naming this task <code class="language-javascript">'default'</code>, we can run it by just typing <code>gulp</code>.</p>
     <pre><code class="language-javascript">/**
- * Default task, running just `gulp` will
+ &ast; Default task, running just `gulp` will
- * compile Sass files, launch Browsersync & watch files.
+ &ast; compile Sass files, launch Browsersync & watch files.
- */
+ &ast;/
 gulp.task('default', ['browser-sync', 'watch']);</code></pre>

     <p class="no-margin">My <code>gulpfile.js</code> in its entirety looks like this:</p>